Skip to main content

 Go to article

-• 2025.09.23 Reported: US border patrol collected DNA from thousands of US citizens for years, data shows - The Guardian
+• 2025.09.23 The Guardian - US border patrol collected DNA from thousands of US citizens for years, data shows

-The Guardian reports, based on research by Georgetown’s Center on Privacy and Technology, that DHS collected DNA of an estimated 2,000 American citizens between 2020 and 2024, some as young as 14 years old. "[A]bout 40 US citizens had DNA samples taken by CBP and shared with the FBI even though they were charged with no crime.
+The Guardian reports that DHS collected DNA of an estimated 2,000 American citizens between 2020 and 2024, some as young as 14 years old. "[A]bout 40 US citizens had DNA samples taken by CBP and shared with the FBI even though they were charged with no crime.
 Six of these were minors."

 The DNA is shared with the FBI and "is stored in a database called the Combined DNA Index System, which is used across the country by local, state and federal law enforcement to identify suspects of crimes using their DNA."
 According to the researchers, "the recently released data shows that CBP does not have a system to check whether there is a lawful reason to collect an individual’s DNA."